lgraesser/Sparse-Building-Blocks-DNNs/code/README.md

 ```
 - do dense2csr work both on host and device?
 We need a sparse2dense conversation.

-- maybe we don't need to keep have n_num_zeros and we may have a on_device flag to check whether the sparse matrix is there or here.
-This is better then having one big struct with both
+- maybe we don't need to keep have n_num_zeros in the struct, it would be nice to have leading mat->dims[2]  inside the sparse struct.

+- I was thinking of unfiyng the device/host fields within sparse matrix struct, we can have a char flag saying where the sparse matrix is.
+Usually it is always going to be on device during the calculations.
+We can create a new struct and provide it to